 4. DEME - Worldwide Safety Stand Down

-DEME actively addresses safety and since 2008, its safety department dedicated itself to instil a company-wide “Safety Culture” through its self-initiated programme cultural and behavioural safety programme “Colleagues, Help Injuries to Leave DEME” (CHILD).
-After eight years, the initiative was taken to the next level with CHILD5, which emphasises four pillars necessary for safety: engagement, collaboration, communication and leadership.
+DEME actively addresses safety and since 2008, its QHSE-S department dedicated itself to instil a company-wide “Safety Culture” through its self-initiated cultural and behavioural safety programme “Colleagues, Help Injuries to Leave DEME” (CHILD).
+Last year, the initiative was taken to the next level with CHILD5, which emphasises four pillars necessary for safety: engagement, collaboration, communication and leadership.
 One of the programme’s noteworthy components was the Worldwide Safety Stand Down.
 On Thursday 30 March 2017, DEME’s CEO simultaneously halted all of DEME’s field and office operations around the world for two hours.
-During the long time frame, every DEME employee, as well as many independent contractors working on stopped projects, watched a video which informed about a recent incident and detailed the results of an investigation into its causes.
+During this time frame, every DEME employee, as well as many independent contractors working on stopped projects, watched a video which gave information on a recent incident and detailed the results of it roots cause investigation.
 A refresher video of the CEO’s “Stop Work Authority” followed in an effort to empower employees to stop any unsafe or unprepared job.
 Afterwards, employees used a tool called Hazard Hunt to identify unsafe conditions in their working area and at the conclusion of the two hours, signed a personal Safety Charter.
 Involving monumental costs and resources in terms of planning and execution, the event and its disruptive approach has led to a significant decline in incidents ever since.

 5. Royal IHC - 4 Points of Attention Plan